cseanburns/electronic_resource_mgmt/src/05-standardizing-erm.md

-# Standardizing Terms for Electronic Resource Management
+# Standardizing Electronic Resource Management

 By the end of this lecture, you should be able to: